-The aim of this study is to create a thesaurus of phrases to recognize and generate phrases that are semantically equivalent and syntactically substitutable, following the spirit described in our preceding paper7.
+are semantically equivalent and syntactically substitutable, following the spirit described in (Fujita et al., 2007).
 Through the comparisons of Nor. and Anc., we have obtained a little evidence that the ambiguity of phrases was not problematic at least for handling syntactic variants, arguing the necessity of detecting the appropriate phrase boundaries.

 To overcome the data sparseness problem, Web snippets are harnessed.
 Features extracted from the snippets outperformed newspaper corpus; however, the small numbers of features for phrases shown in Table 7 and the lack of sophisticated weighting function suggest that the problem might persist.
-To examine the proposed features and measures further, we plan to use TSUBAKI^{1}, an indexed Web corpus developed for NLP research, because it allows us to obtain snippets as much as it archives.
+To examine the proposed features and measures further, we plan to use TSUBAKI8, an indexed Web corpus developed for NLP research, because it allows us to obtain snippets as much as it archives.

 The use of larger number of snippets increases the computation time for assessing paraphrasability.
 For reducing it as well as gaining a higher coverage, the enhancement of the paraphrase generation system is necessary.
 A look at the syntactic variants automatically generated by a system, which we proposed, showed that the system could generate syntactic variants for only a half portion of the input, producing many erroneous ones (Section 4.1).
-To prune a multitude of incorrect candidates, statistical language models such as proposed by Habash10) will be incorporated.
-In parallel, we plan to develop a paraphrase generation system which lets us to quit from the labor of maintaining patterns such as shown in (4).
+To prune a multitude of incorrect candidates, statistical language models such as proposed in (Habash, 2004) will be incorporated.
+In parallel, we plan to develop a paraphrase generation system which lets us to quit from the labor of maintaining patterns such as shown in (3).
 We think a more unrestricted generation algorithm will gain a higher coverage, preserving the meaning as far as handling syntactic variants of predicate phrases.